 However, there are precautions you should take before you go.
 We suggest that you take notes on your conversation at your appointment and share them with your personal injury lawyer as soon as possible.
 This is because insurance companies are looking to their own best interests.
 You need someone equipped with all relevant information and ready to fight for you.

 Yes.
-In Indiana, the statute of limitations states that you may only begin a personal injury claim up to two years after the incident occurred.
-You also have two years from the time you realized you were injured.
+In Indiana, the statute of limitations states that a claim must be settled or filed within two years after the incident occurred.
 Even if you don’t know yet whether you’ll want to file a personal injury claim, it’s in your best interest to speak with a seasoned Indiana personal injury attorney as soon as you are able.

 It depends.
 In general, you need to cooperate with your own insurance company.
 However, it is not in your best interest to give or sign a statement for the other party’s insurance company.
 In either situation, it’s wise to consult with your personal injury lawyer first because it’s important to be sure that any information you give to either insurance company tells an accurate story of what happened.